NHS student workforce counselling and wellbeing

 Specialist trauma therapy (EMDR)

-Appropriate for students following single event trauma, who need enhanced support to manage significantly distressing personal and/or professional experiences.
-You can find out further information including Self-Referral Form.
+Appropriate for students following single event trauma who need enhanced support to manage significantly distressing personal and/or professional experiences.
+Please indicate on your registration form if this is something you wish to access.